 Dabeli is an Indian Street food available all over India.
-It's a vegetarian slider, the patty is made out of mashed potatoes and spices.
+It is grab and go like food which people can eat as a breakfast, lunch or a snack in a hurry.
+It is basically a vegetarian slider, the patty is made out of mashed potatoes and spices.

 - 2 russet potatoes, boiled and mashed

 - 2 tablespoons Dabeli masala, See note.

 - 1 teaspoon salt or to taste

 - 1 cup tamarind and date chutney, See note.

 - ½ cup salted or spicy peanuts, chopped finely